Malahide Castle

 Events & Concerts

 Since 2007 the grounds have welcomed major concerts, from Arctic Monkeys to Depeche Mode, with a capacity of up to 20 000 spectators.
-The venue also hosts seasonal festivals, food markets and cultural performances.
+Seasonal highlights include the Malahide Food Market (selected Saturdays), the Malahide Summer Festival, and a Halloween Trail that adds spooky lighting to the Fairy Trail.
+Concerts and festivals are announced on the official website throughout the year.

 Practical Information